fbennett/quizzer/README.md

 For admissions purposes, it may be desireable to administer a basic writing skills test in the field.
-Personalized, fully randomized copies of a quiz can be printed from the adminstrator's view, which contain QR codes for marking purposes.
-By photographing each answer and scanning the resulting files with a suitable script, the results of a quiz administered in the field ca quickly be marked and returned for administrative purposes.
+Personalized, fully randomized copies of a quiz can be printed from the adminstrator's view, which contain barcodes for marking purposes.
+The class and test-taker ID is embedded in the barcode for each answer, so scanning the codes into a single data file provides enough information to mark the results with a suitable script.

 ## Dependencies